About the Program

 As a student at NMU, you will be issued a laptop computer, and as an Art and Design major, the laptop will be an Apple MacBook.
 The laptop will come with the majority of the required software already loaded.
 There are four computer labs available for student use as well.
 The labs are used for instruction, and in some cases, when specific software is unavailable for the laptops, projects must be completed in the labs.
 Additionally, digital cameras and digital video cameras are available in specific classes for student use.

-The majority of students who continue to pursue work in Electronic Art & Animation find employment in the publishing industry – both broadcast and web formats.
+The majority of students who continue to pursue work in Electronic Art & Animation find employment in the media publishing industry – both broadcast and streaming formats.
 Multimedia design (such as motion graphics and AR/VR) is one of the fastest growing fields within art and design.
 Graduates are currently working throughout the United States from Oregon to Rhode Island.
 The opportunity for internships in Marquette, MI are limited, so students are encouraged to use summer as an opportunity to research companies and even complete internships which increase their chances of employment upon graduation.
-Advanced courses include a component of resume and portfolio development so students are prepared the day they graduate (sometimes earlier) to begin a job search.